The Rapists of Pepsi Paloma: Lawsuit

 On January 9, 2025, a Muntinlupa Regional Trial Court granted Sotto's petition and issued a writ of habeas data.
 The prerogative writ ordered the censorship of portions of the Pepsi Paloma promotional teaser trailer and at the same time required respondent Darryl Yap to submit an answer.
 In Cristy FerMinute, lawyer Enrique "Buko" V. Dela Cruz Jr. revealed that Sotto's daughter Talitha "Tali" Maria Luna was subject of school bullying because of Yap's alleged defamation.

 According to a news update from TV5, Eat Bulaga! host and veteran actor Vic Sotto with his legal counsel filed on January 9, 2025, complaints against filmmaker Darryl Yap with the Muntinlupa City Regional Trial Court after the teaser trailer mentioned his name which then trended on social media.
 Yap is facing 19 counts of violation for cyberlibel and damages amounting under Section 4 of Republic Act No. 10175, also known as the Cybercrime Prevention Act of 2012.

-The Muntinlupa Regional Trial Court (RTC) ordered to take down the teaser trailer that Darry Yap released on January 1.
+The Muntinlupa Regional Trial Court (RTC) ordered to take down the teaser trailer that Darry Yap released on January 1, 2025.
 Although the teaser trailer was taken down, Judge Liezel Aquiatan allowed the continuation of the film's production and release.

-In March 18, still with the mentioned RTC government prosecutors filed two pieces of information for cyberlibel against Darryl Yap before the after finding prima facie evidence against the filmmaker in connection with the controversial teaser of this film.
+On March 18, 2025, still with the mentioned RTC government prosecutors filed two pieces of information for cyberlibel against Darryl Yap before the after finding prima facie evidence against the filmmaker in connection with the controversial teaser of this film.